-In less than two weeks, the annual renewal period opens.
-Taking steps now ensures you are ready to renew in November.
+Sunday, November 1, the annual renewal period opened.
+Taking steps now ensures you are ready to renew.
 This is important because statistics show that renewal requests submitted in November have the highest chance of approval prior to the end of the year.

 Here are items of note for this year’s renewal:

-- Ensure all Mortgage Call Report (MCR) filings are current and if you are able to, file your Q3 report now.
+- Ensure all Mortgage Call Report (MCR) filings are current, and file your Q3 report as soon as you are able.
 Standard MCR filers must also be current on the annual Financial Conditions.

 - Clear all outstanding license items.